2016-2017 Undergraduate & Graduate Catalog

 The focus of the Autism Education Center (AEC) is helping individuals with Autism Spectrum Disorders (ASD) to become fully integrated members of their communities.
-The center is committed to developing and supporting the use of evidence-based practices in partnership with individuals on the autism spectrum and their families, educational providers, health care professionals, and community stakeholders to ensure that individuals on the autism spectrum receive effective supports and services that will assist them throughout their lives.
+The center is committed to developing and supporting the use of evidence-based practices in partnership with individuals on the autism spectrum and their families, educational providers, health care professionals, and community stakeholders to ensure that individuals with ASD receive evidence-based information, support, and services that will assist them throughout their lives.

 The primary work of the AEC is conducted through the Statewide Autism Resources and Training Project (START), a state-funded grant project designed to provide training and technical assistance to educators in Michigan who serve students with ASD.
 The START Project has been in place since 2001 through the support of the Michigan Department of Education, Office of Special Education.
 The START Project serves as a coordinating and supporting entity for schools across the State of Michigan to better service students with ASD.
-The major emphasis of the START Project is to develop a statewide collaborative that includes all counties with district teams that work together to provide a structure and philosophy based on effective practices that leads to more effective educational programming for students with ASD.
+One major emphasis of the START Project is coordination of 17 regional collaborative networks that serve as the infrastructure for collaboration and coordination across school districts, intermediate school districts, and community stakeholders, allowing shared training and resources and systemic planning on a broad scale that leads to more effective educational programming for students with ASD.
 The START Project addresses both the individual and system-wide needs of students with ASD including the classroom, building, district, and regional levels.
 All students with ASD have the right to a high-quality education and services that enhance their potential to become fully participating citizens.
-School professionals working with students with ASD need to understand evidence-based concepts and practices such as early intervention, educational supports and strategies, positive behavioral interventions and supports, teaming and collaboration, and peer supports.
+School professionals working with students with ASD learn to implement and promote evidence-based concepts and practices such as early intervention, educational supports and strategies, positive behavioral interventions and supports, teaming and collaboration, and peer supports.
 Educators also need to provide programming that prepares students with ASD for paid work and community integration in adulthood through early job experiences in the community.
-Throughout the educational process, parents must be included as active, contributing members of any team supporting a student with ASD.
+Throughout the educational process, parents are included as active, contributing members of any team supporting a student with ASD.

 The AEC is involved in other projects to support individuals with ASD in the community, including facilitation of summer camp integration, the GVSU Campus Links program for students with Autism Spectrum Disorders, implementation of the Michigan ASD State Plan, the development of the Autism Resources and Information Center website, program development with state autism organizations, and applied research projects.
 Presentations are provided to the community on various topics related to ASD.